 The University of Aizu will provide students who will participate in this program at

-Pathways College, part of the Faculty of Education at the University of Waikato (Hamilton, New Zealand) for three weeks which is one of our partner universities with partial financial support for the expenses for this program.
-Further, participants in the program will earn two academic credits for the short-term study abroad course EG102:English for Global Experience Gateway (Waikato).
+Waikato College, part of the Faculty of Education at the University of Waikato (Hamilton, New Zealand) for three weeks is one of our partner universities with partial financial support for the expenses for this program.
+Further, participants in the program will earn two academic credits for the short-term study abroad course EG102: Global Experience Gateway (Waikato).

 3. Program Activities

-Required and elective classes at Pathways College, special class for Aizu students, club activities
+Required and elective classes at Waikato College, special classes for Aizu students, club activities

 　 (2) Homestay